PEtab-dev/PEtab/doc/documentation_data_format.rst

 The following functions are supported:

 ..
-   START TABLE functions (GENERATED, DO NOT EDIT, INSTEAD EDIT IN PEtab/doc/src)
+   START TABLE Supported functions (GENERATED, DO NOT EDIT, INSTEAD EDIT IN PEtab/doc/src)
-.. list-table:: functions
+.. list-table:: Supported functions
    :header-rows: 1

    * - | Function